-- Hemlibra® offers a different type of protection to the current FVIII treatment.
-Hemlibra® gives you a constant level of protection which is higher than the trough (lowest level) currently achieved with FVIII prophylaxis but it also never provides the higher level of protection in the normal clotting range that you get with FVIII treatment in the hours immediately following a FVIII injection.
-If you are an individual who is very active or possibly involved in some sports, Hemlibra® may not be for you.
-You should discuss this with your treatment centre to decide currently which is the best treatment option for you. - It cannot be used to treat a bleed, so you need to continue to use FVIII concentrate to treat any bleeding episode - Routine clotting/coagulation blood tests may be misleading in people on Hemlibra®.
+- It cannot be used to treat a bleed, so you need to continue to use by-passing agents such as rFVIIa (NovoSeven®) to treat any bleeding episode. - Routine clotting/coagulation blood tests may be misleading in people on Hemlibra®.
 This is important in cases of emergency if you are unable to tell the treating clinicians you have haemophilia. - Hemlibra® takes up to 6 months to leave your system if you stop taking it. - It is a newer treatment; all the possible benefits and risks may not be yet be known.